SaifRehman11/Statistical-Methods/README.md

 [1] 22.19588
 ```

-(c) If you carried out the experiment 500 times, and calculated the 95% con-
-fidence interval for the mean height of the cross-fertilised plants each time,
-how many of the confidence intervals would you expect to contain the pop-
+### (c) If you carried out the experiment 500 times, and calculated the 95% confidence interval for the mean height of the cross-fertilised plants each time, how many of the confidence intervals would you expect to contain the population mean?
-ulation mean?

 *If the experiment was carried out 500 times and I calculated the 95% confidence interval each time, I would expect 500*0.95 = **475 experiments** *to contain the population mean.

-(d) Using your confidence interval, test whether there is evidence that the mean
-height is different to 19 inches.
+### (d) Using your confidence interval, test whether there is evidence that the mean height is different to 19 inches.

 *H0 :  mu = 19 inches.
 H1 : mu ≠ 19 inches.
 Since our 95% confidence interval is from (18.191,22.196), and **19 inches lies within the confidence interval, there is no evidence to reject the null hypothesis** which means that there is no evidence that the mean is different to 19 inches.*